NuCOS/autobasedoc/sphinx_doc/Install.rst

 Python Compatibility
 --------------------

-The module is compatible with Python 3.4/3.5/3.6 It should also work in any other Python Version but not yet tested.
+The module is compatible with Python 3.4+, currently Python 3.7.3, we do not support older Python 2.7+ anymore.

 Platforms
 ---------

 The module is platform independent.
 Up to now it is tested on linux (ubuntu).
-Other platforms will follow (at lease Windows 10 should always work).
+Other platforms will follow (at least Windows 10 should work).